Dusarek/Llirik93/README.md

-- 👋 Hi, I’m @Llirik93
+- 👋 Hi, I’m @Dusarek
-- 👀 I’m interested in everything
+- 👀 I’m interested in React, Node and MongoDB
-- 🌱 I’m currently learning JS,React,Node
+- 🌱 I’m currently learning/working
-- 💞️ I’m looking to collaborate
+- 💞️ I’m looking for job
 - 📫 How to reach me ,

 <!---